weidongxu-microsoft/work-notes/design_review/fluent-sample-generate.md

 1. Not affecting existing Swagger pipeline.
 1. Easy for SDK to publish the SDK samples, after SDK release.

+### Re-generate the samples

+If swagger changes, service will usually request re-release SDK.
+As we now have stricter rules on breaking changes, especially on same api-version, we would expect rare cases on this.
+However it might worth to have a watcher to notify SDK team that swagger changed but no release request sent.

+Another more common case would be that service team fixes a previous incorrect JSON example.
+In this case there would be no re-release request as there is no swagger change, but we still want to have sample code updated.
+We could have scheduled CI to watch for this case and automatically re-generate the sample codes.

+### Re-create same file structure as JSON examples

-There could be a bit of technical challenge to create the side-by-side sample file in azure-rest-api-specs, as autorest currently erased filename information on the JSON examples.
+There could be a bit of technical challenge to create the side-by-side sample files, as autorest currently erased filename information on the JSON examples.

 A candidate solution is to print the HTTP path, HTTP method, api-version, example name, operation group name, operation name (last 2 is likely redundant) in the comment block of the sample or md.
 And have a post-process to match it to Swagger.